@joshs As you have been open about feature requests, here is another that I would like to see.

 I will put in another post that, switching back to light from dark view in Freeter now allows me to actually see my tabs.
 I liked the dark view better but seeing the tabs text is hard to do in dark theme mode.
 That is at least part of the reason I am asking to put an internal link to tabed areas.
 Specific ones of course - not all of them.
 There is already tabs to look at (as long as you are not in dark mode).

-I can't complain as the pull down project menu and the overall design of Freeter and what it gives me is already well worth it.
+I can't complain as the pull down project menu and the overall design of Freeter and what it gives me already is well worth it.
 I offer these ideas as feedback for improvement but I in no way wish to complain about what Freeter already allows.

 Thanks for listening.